-Add your or your organization’s name in support of legislation to prohibit flavors in all forms of tobacco, including e-cigarettes.
+Add your or your organization’s name in support of legislation to stop the tobacco industry from profiting off of our keiki’s health.

 “A lot of people my age and even younger vape.
 My little sister is addicted to vaping and it’s because of the candy-flavored liquids.
 She is only in the 7th grade.”

 “…I know a friend who does vape but says cigarettes are disgusting.
 If all e-cigarettes had the same smell and taste as regular cigarettes, I truly believe we will have a decrease of vaping users.”

 “…I often hear them discussing flavors, and it is a big part of the allure that vaping has.
 If you care about the health and well-being of Hawaii’s youth, please ban flavored tobacco.”

 “The inhalation of flavoring may expose you to hazardous chemicals, toxins, and nanoparticles, including diacetyl, acetyl propionyl and/or acetoin, which have been associated with permanent lung injury and disease, including bronchiolitis obliterans, a disease characterized by inflammation and scarring of the small airways of the lungs, which leads to severe and disabling shortness of breath.
 Exposure to the aerosol can trigger, aggravate, and exacerbate various adverse health effects including but not limited to cancer, carcinoma, addiction, birth defects, heart disease, arteriosclerosis, liver and kidney disease, abnormal conditions, disorders, symptoms, and illness of the human body.”